-- Respond to the alarm location. - All communication with the Fire Alarm Monitoring Company and Fire Department - Evacuation of the building (Housing and Residence life staff on duty will assist) - Report to the responding Incident Commander - Determine when the resident students can re-enter the building. - Open the Mirenda Center for Sport Spirituality and Character Development if temporary emergency shelter is required.
-Alternate emergency shelter is the Thomas A. Bruder Jr. Life Center.
-As with any fire alarm evacuation when inclement weather conditions exist (rain, snow, extreme cold or heat) it is imperative Campus Safety expedite getting those evacuated to a place of relief and shelter from conditions.
-Any nearby campus building can be utilized for quick action. - Reset fire alarm systems and components. - Document an incident report.
+- Respond to the alarm location - All communication with the Fire Alarm Monitoring Company and Fire Department - Evacuation of the building (Housing and Residence life staff on duty will assist) - Report to the responding Incident Commander - Determine when the resident students can re-enter the building - Open the Mirenda Center for Sport Spirituality and Character Development if temporary emergency shelter is required.
+Alternate emergency shelter is the Thomas A. Bruder Jr. Life Center. - Reset fire alarm systems and components - Document an incident report

-Division of Student Affairs duty team are responsible for the following during a fire alarm:
+Housing and Residence Life Staff are responsible for the following during a fire alarm:

-- Division of Student Affairs duty team in the building shall assist Campus Safety with evacuating students. - The Graduate Assistant on duty shall supervise the RAs in confirming resident evacuation and occupancy accountability. - Division of Student Affairs duty team are to direct students to other locations as directed by Campus Safety.
+- All Housing and Residence Life Staff in the building shall assist Campus Safety with evacuating students. - The Assistant Director of Housing and Residence Life on duty shall supervise the RAs in confirming resident evacuation and occupancy accountability. - All Housing and Residence Life Staff are to direct students to other locations as directed by Campus Safety.

-Flynn Hall, Cunningham Hall, O'Neill Hall: When a fire alarm is activated, the campus safety officer working the desk shall call 610-558-5555 to inform the Communications Center that a fire alarm has been activated.
+Fire Evacuation Plan - Flynn Hall, Cunningham Hall, O'Neill Hall

+When a fire alarm is activated, the campus safety officer working the desk shall call 610-558-5555 to inform the Communications Center that a fire alarm has been activated.
 All residents shall exit the building in an orderly manner to the designated area.
 The primary location for the designated area for Flynn Hall and O'Neill Hall is the parking area next to the concrete barrier adjacent to Our Lady of Angels Convent.
 The primary designated area for Cunningham Hall is the parking lot adjacent to the new athletic field near the tennis courts.
 This will provide a maximum safe distance of egress from the residence halls.
 If the residence halls cannot be re-entered due to the existing emergency, the Mirenda Center for Sport Spirituality and Character Development shall be designated as an emergency shelter.
 The alternate emergency shelter is the Thomas A. Bruder Jr. Life Center.
 Smoking is prohibited in an emergency evacuation.